Miter saw bench design considerations

 “There are so many different ways to contain miter saw dust, with varying results.
 Some only work for saws without the sliding mechanism for cutting those wide boards, so check the depth of yours before you start building!”

-7 Genius Ways to Improve Miter Saw Dust Collection
+7 Genius Miter Saw Dust Collection Ideas for Your Workshop

 Many options exist for power.
 The basic requirement is power for the saw.
 You might want to add an outlet for the shop vac.
 And consider power for a light.